Quebec sovereignty movement: Immigrants and Allophones

-Aboriginals
+Indigenous peoples

 Various Indigenous peoples in Quebec, such as Cree and Inuit, have historically opposed the independence of Quebec, mostly due to worries about territorial rights.

 Economic effect

 One study found that Quebec's separatist governments did not have a large negative impact on Quebec's economy – as sometimes seen with other independence movements in other countries – possibly due to a lack of violence.

+In 2025, Parti Québécois PQ leader, Paul St-Pierre Plamondon stated that if a sovereignty referendum were successful, Quebec would establish its own currency up to a decade after the vote.
+The PQ would also consider establishing an independent commission to evaluate creating its own currency, keeping the Canadian dollar, or adopting the American dollar.

 External positions

-Canada

-The other nine provinces of Canada have generally been opposed to Quebec sovereignty.

 France

-Quebec's independence movement has benefited from support and encouragement from France.

-One of the best-known examples is French president Charles de Gaulle's remark "Vive le Québec libre!" during a visit to Expo 67.
+During his visit to Expo 67 in Montreal, French president Charles de Gaulle's remarked, "Vive le Québec libre !" ("Long live free Quebec!")
 This declaration was consistent with de Gaulle's thinking, as he was attached to the idea of the independence of nations and sensitive to the historical impact of France's loss of New France to the British in the 18th century.

 In September 1965, de Gaulle told Alain Peyrefitte: "The future of French Canada is independence.
 There will be a French Republic of Canada".
 According to Alain Peyrefitte, "without prejudging the form that Quebec sovereignty was to take, de Gaulle, with that historic sense which earned France its salvation, went to Montreal in July 1967 to urge French Canadians to preserve their French identity, which, under Louis XV, the indifference of the French elites had made such light work of.

 Similarly, when the French ambassador in Ottawa suggested associating France with Canada's centenary, De Gaulle replied with an apostille dated December 6, 1966: "There is no question of my sending a message to Canada to celebrate its 'centenary'.
 We can have good relations with the whole of what is now Canada.
 We must have excellent relations with French Canada.
 But we should not congratulate Canadians or ourselves on the creation of a 'state' based on our defeat in the past, and on the integration of part of the French people into a British entity.
 Incidentally, this whole has become quite precarious...".

 The French Foreign Office's current motto epitomizes the official position of the French State concerning Quebec's national question: "non-ingérence et non-indifférence" ("no interference and no indifference").
 In other words, while Quebec stays within Canada, France will officially support the Canadian Confederation the way it is.

 Former French president Nicolas Sarkozy has stated on the record that he opposes the separation of Quebec from Canada.
 This changed back to a neutral stance under Sarkozy's successor, François Hollande.